Edith1715/Trinity-De-novo-Transcriptome-Assembly-/Tuxedo-Genome-Guided-Transcriptome-Assembly-Workshop.md

      % echo cufflinks.Sp_plat.dir/Sp_plat.transcripts.gtf >> assemblies.txt

-Verify that this file now contains both filenames:
+Verify that this file now contains all gtf filenames to be included in the merge:

      % cat assemblies.txt